Justice (band): Cross, rise to fame (2007–2010)

 On 25 August 2008, the band announced via MySpace that its next major release would be a DVD documentary/concert film titled A Cross the Universe.
-The announcement was also tied in with an invitation for fans to email photos, images, and artwork to an address so that the received photos could be compiled for use as artwork for the release.
-An iconic scene in A Cross The Universe happens in Las Vegas where, as a homage to US hard rock singer Axl Rose, Gaspard marries a groupie whom he had met three hours previously.
+The announcement was also tied to an invitation for fans to email photos, images, and artwork to an address, so the received photos could be compiled for use as artwork for the release.
+An iconic scene in A Cross The Universe takes place in Las Vegas, where, as a homage to US hard rock singer Axl Rose, Gaspard marries a groupie he met three hours earlier.
 During a DJ tour for the release of A Cross the Universe in November 2008, controversy arose when a photograph of Augé DJing with an unplugged Akai Professional MPD24 surfaced.
 The photograph sparked accusations that Justice's live sets were faked.
-Augé has since said that the equipment was unplugged very briefly before being reattached and the band put a three-photo set of the incident on their MySpace page.
+Augé has since said that the equipment was unplugged for only a brief moment before being reattached, and the band posted a three-photo set of the incident on their MySpace page.

 Justice played 2009 New Year's Eve in Chicago at the Congress Theater to a crowd of 4,000 people.
-Augé was seen later that night at an after-party thrown in honor of the band featuring various local DJs, artists, and photographers.
+Augé was later seen at an after-party thrown in honor of the band, featuring various local DJs, artists, and photographers.
 In January 2009, French group Birdy Nam Nam released its album "Manual for Successful Rioting", for which Justice produced the last song on the album, "The Parachute Ending".
 The band's remix of MGMT's "Electric Feel" won a Grammy Award for Best Remixed Recording, Non-Classical in 2009.

 In the November 2009 issue of Mixmag, Justice stated that it would be working on the soundtrack for Mr. Oizo's upcoming film, Rubber, saying they had to "finish working on the soundtrack for Mr. Oizo's new film before we start recording for the new album."
 In April 2009, the music website Stereogum hosted a remix by the duo of U2's song "Get on Your Boots", the lead single from the band's most recent album No Line on the Horizon.
 Their remix of Lenny Kravitz's song "Let Love Rule" was also featured on Kanye West's blog.
 They played at the 2009 Voodoo Experience in New Orleans, as well as at the HARD Haunted Mansion in LA over the Halloween weekend.